The Warehouse NJ: My Story

 The Warehouse NJ was founded in June 2019.

-It is a simple model, where we collect gently used furniture, decor and household items from the surrounding communities and store those items in storage units in Millburn, NJ.
+It is a simple model, where we collect gently used furniture, decor and household items from the surrounding communities and store those items until they are ready to be used.
 In the first year, we created relationships with many wonderful organizations (Bridges Outreach, Homeless Solutions, Sierra House, Isaiah House, Turning Point, Newark YMCA, International Rescue Committee, Family Connections, Home Care for You and Interfaith Food Pantry) who provide The Warehouse NJ with clients who are transitioning into new apartments.

 These families and individuals have been living in temporary housing for months/years and have been given a Section 8 voucher to move into a new apartment or home.
 These people became homeless for various reasons: they lost their job, have mental illness or physical disabilities, are escaping an abusive household, are refugees, experienced a house fire, etc… and each deserve a chance to start again.
 The Warehouse NJ helps them with just that.
 This organization works with these people once they are ready to move into their new space, often coming with only a few bags of clothing.